 Here is their front man proving that though a keyboard group, they or he, can play guitar too.

-They were good, very polished, but not a lot different to listening to their CD's really except I was surrounded by people with their eyes closed singing along in rhapsody and not at home doing the washing up.
-I think I preferred the support act 'Wolf gang': eager to please, energetic and with all the manic enthusiasm of a group verging on big things . . . hopefully for them.
+They were good, very polished.
+Perhaps too polished.
+I could have been at home listening to one of their CDs except I was surrounded by people with their eyes closed singing along in rhapsody and not standing in their kitchens doing the washing up.
+Think I actually preferred the support act 'Wolf Gang': eager to please, energetic and with all the manic enthusiasm of a group verging on big things . . . hopefully for them.

-The last time I saw anything live in Bournemouth, I mean on the stage, was Eddie Izzard when I laughed so much that my jaw ached for about three days afterwards.
-Before that: Canon and Ball in the early 80s with my boyfriend at the time, in what I hope was some bizarre act of irony.
-And before that AC/DC.
-I'm glad I saw them; it must have been just after they had started out.
+The last time I saw anything live in Bournemouth - I mean on the stage, was Eddie Izzard when I laughed so much my jaw ached for about three days afterwards.
+Before that: Canon and Ball in the early 80s with my boyfriend at the time, in, what I hope, was some bizarre act of irony.
+And before that, AC/DC.
+I'm glad I saw/heard them; it must have been just after they had started out.
 Bon Scott in all his too-tight jeans glory, and Angus young really looking like a schoolboy.
 Fab evening despite the fact that I can probably date some of the ringing in the ears that I have nowadays to that very date.
 Loud?
 What?

-Fab despite that I was with someone (else) who was clapping in three as appose to everyone else in the room, in four.
-Not the most complex of music really, or perhaps he was really into African cross rhythms and couldn't cope with 1 2 3 4 . . . . dirty deeds done dirt cheap: No I think not as he took me to see Luton Vs Bournemouth for my eighteenth birthdays present.
+Fab, despite that I was with an earlier boyfriend who was clapping in three as appose to everyone else in the room, in four.
+Not the most complex of music really, or perhaps he was really into African cross rhythms and couldn't cope with 1 2 3 4 . . . . dirty deeds, done dirt cheap: No I think not as he took me to see Luton (his team) Vs Bournemouth for my eighteenth birthdays present.
 Not a lot of imagination really.

-Incidentally, I happened to see a current AC/DC concert being broadcast from some mega stadium somewhere when I was slumped in front of my cousin's TV before returning home. there must have been a million people in the audience, many of which had tattoos of the band, all jumping up and down in, more or less, perfect unison.
-The effect was extraordinary: like looking at some vast sea creature pulsating, it's tentacles waving with the motion of the water.
-Angus was still strutting, pulling the same faces, Bon's replacement was shrieking effectively and somewhere in that sweaty crowd, would have been have someone steadfastly counting in three.
+Incidentally, I happened to see a current AC/DC concert being broadcast from some mega stadium somewhere when I was slumped in front of my cousin's TV before returning home.
+There must have been a million people in the audience, all jumping up and down in, more or less, perfect unison.
+The effect was extraordinary: like looking at some vast sea creature pulsating, its tentacles waving with the motion of the water.
+Angus was still strutting, pulling the same faces, Bon's replacement was shrieking effectively, and perhaps somewhere in that sweaty crowd, would have been someone steadfastly counting in three.